TwlghtDrgn/MiniChat/README.md

 - A (very) simple setup

 Requirements:
 - Paper 1.19+ or any Paper fork
 - [TwilightLib](https://github.com/TwlghtDrgn/TwilightLib)
 - [PlaceholderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI/)
-- SuperVanish / PremiumVanish (optional)
+- SuperVanish / PremiumVanish (optional, but if you use any of them, then you can't send message accidentally when vanished)

 Permissions
 <table>